 “They mix it up rather well, grunge here, southern rock there, pop punk over in the corner,” said Powerplay Magazine, awarding the Act 1 EP 9/10, “It has the audacity of youth.
 And The Bloody Nerve to wink at us while they do it.”

 Check out Act II, Episode 4 of The Bloody Nerve’s latest release, whether you take in the one episode or binge on Act 1 as well: the series opener ‘A Million Arms’, followed by ‘What’s It Say?
 (About You)’ and Act 1’s finale ‘Roads’.
 Meanwhile, don’t turn that dial – further episodes are on the way as the album unfolds, so watch for the next two Episodes in this Act, coming soon!

 As Stacey told journalist Neil Mach, “It will be a slow-burner (lots of mileage), and like all good television series, there will be lots of cliff-hangers along the way.”

 You can check out even more from The Bloody Nerve below!

-Adam Slack Adrian Smith Alternative/Indie Alternative metal Alternative rock Alt Metal Biff Byford Blues Blues rock Bruce Dickinson Classic Rock Country rock Dave Kemp Dave Murray Elles Bailey Everybody Wants Garage punk Garage rock Glam metal Glam rock Hard rock Heavy metal Indie rock Iron Maiden Lemmy Luke Spiller metal New Music New Rock New wave of British heavy metal Nicko McBrain Nu metal Paul Di'Anno Progressive metal Punk blues Punk rock Rock Rock and roll saxon slash Steve Harris Strange days The Struts Tour Young & Dangerous
+Adrian Smith Alternative/Indie Alternative metal Alternative rock Alt Metal Biff Byford Blues Blues rock Bruce Dickinson Classic Rock Country rock Dave Kemp Dave Murray Elles Bailey Everybody Wants Garage punk Garage rock Gethin Davies Glam metal Glam rock Hard rock Heavy metal Indie rock Iron Maiden Jed Elliott Luke Spiller metal New Music New Rock New wave of British heavy metal Nicko McBrain Nu metal Paul Di'Anno Progressive metal Punk Punk blues Punk rock Rock Rock and roll saxon Steve Harris Strange days The Struts Tour Young & Dangerous